ninivert/ParticleAccelerator/docs/Journal.md

 - `FODO`
 	- `getField`
 	- Link elements together
-- Update every constructor that inherits from `Drawable` to also init `Renderer * engine`
 - init_Particles for the pointer of Particles to be initialized with the 1st Element (or the closest one)

 ## Questions